tomokuni/NullableUnitGenerator/README.md

 dotnet build UnitSourceGen.csproj
 ```

 File will be generated under `NullableUnitGenerator\NullableUnitGenerator.SourceGenerator\*.g.cs`. `UnitOfAttribute` is also included in generated folder, so at first, run build command and get attribute to configure.

-ƒtƒ@ƒCƒ‹‚Í `NullableUnitGenerator\NullableUnitGenerator.SourceGenerator\*.g.cs` ‚Æ‚µ‚Ä¶¬‚³‚ê‚Ü‚·B¶¬‚³‚ê‚½ƒtƒHƒ‹ƒ_‚É‚Í`UnitOfAttribute`‚àŠÜ‚Ü‚ê‚Ä‚¢‚é‚Ì‚ÅA‚Ü‚¸‚ÍbuildƒRƒ}ƒ“ƒh‚ğÀs‚µ‚Ä‘®«‚ğæ“¾‚µAİ’è‚µ‚Ü‚·B
+ãƒ•ã‚¡ã‚¤ãƒ«ã¯ `NullableUnitGenerator\NullableUnitGenerator.SourceGenerator\*.g.cs` ã¨ã—ã¦ç”Ÿæˆã•ã‚Œã¾ã™ã€‚ç”Ÿæˆã•ã‚ŒãŸãƒ•ã‚©ãƒ«ãƒ€ã«ã¯`UnitOfAttribute`ã‚‚å«ã¾ã‚Œã¦ã„ã‚‹ã®ã§ã€ã¾ãšã¯buildã‚³ãƒãƒ³ãƒ‰ã‚’å®Ÿè¡Œã—ã¦å±æ€§ã‚’å–å¾—ã—ã€è¨­å®šã—ã¾ã™ã€‚

 License
 ---
 This library is under the MIT License.

-–{ƒ‰ƒCƒuƒ‰ƒŠ‚ÍAMITƒ‰ƒCƒZƒ“ƒX‚Ì‚à‚Æ‚Å’ñ‹Ÿ‚³‚ê‚Ä‚¢‚Ü‚·B
+æœ¬ãƒ©ã‚¤ãƒ–ãƒ©ãƒªã¯ã€MITãƒ©ã‚¤ã‚»ãƒ³ã‚¹ã®ã‚‚ã¨ã§æä¾›ã•ã‚Œã¦ã„ã¾ã™ã€‚